A Compendium of Insightful Information for Our Phoenix Community – Vol. 2

 - Nurturing Future Pharmacometricians

-Delays, ubiquitous in PK/PD studies, are used to greatly simplify modeling delayed outcomes associated with a measured response to a drug administration, especially in therapeutic areas such as oncology, diabetes, and arthritis.
+Pharmacologic delays are ubiquitous in PK/PD studies, especially in therapeutic areas such as oncology, diabetes, and arthritis where outcomes are not observed for days to months after drug administration.
 Response delays are partly due to absorption delays arising from the time it takes for the drug to be transported from the depot site to the central compartment after drug administration.
 In other cases, drugs administered as pro-drugs, must be metabolized to the active drug.
 In both these cases, the drug effect may be delayed with respect to the parent drug concentration in the central compartment.

 Transit compartment models (TCMs), described by systems of ordinary differential equations (ODEs), have been widely used to describe delayed outcomes, however present some disadvantages: (1) TCMs require a large amount of differential equations to fit the data, (2) one needs to manually find proper values for the number of compartments, and (3) they do not adequately describe complex features.